0cjs/dot-home-cjs0/README.md

 Description
 -----------

-**WARNING:** This has not yet disabled certain features, such as minimizing the Vim configuration.
-This will happen soon after a few more changes have been brought into the [dot-home] core system.

 This is a minimally-enabled dot-file configuration used by [Curt J.
 Sampson].
 It serves both as a base for his [full configuration][cjs1] and enables a minimal set of changes that will interfere minimally or